manning-lab/pprs-pipeline/README.md

   - `--proxy_r2_cutoff`: The minimum R^2 correlation that proxies are allowed to have.
   - `--proxy_winsize_kb`: The larger the window size, the longer it will take to calculate proxies.
   - `--proxy_sample_pop`: [See here](https://github.com/CBIIT/LDlinkR?tab=readme-ov-file#utility-function-example) the list of accepted codes.
++ **`--allow_allele_flips`** Allows variants in your score file to have ambiguous ref/alt allele.
+Useful if you only know the effect allele and non-effect alleles.

 # Dependencies
 + **[R](https://cloud.r-project.org/) (>=4.1)**